 3D printing is an amazing and artistic process.
-Like all artistic endeavors, it will require some tools and processing to master to get the final 3D print as a smooth and usable item.
+Like all artistic endeavors, it will require some tools and processing to Polish 3D prints with a good smooth for final items.

 Apart from your 3D printer, you will need a set of the following tools to process your 3D print.
 Before you go further into debt with these, look around the garage or with your friends / family to see if they have any to spare.

 Here is a list of the tools that I use, including their uses.
 If you get a Lulzbot, they include a tool set to get you started.